Speech-Language Pathology at SEU

-Students will engage in clinical practice for each semester throughout their program and graduate with 25 hours of clinical observations and at least 375 hours of direct supervised clinical practice in a variety of settings including schools, early intervention programs, hospitals, rehabilitation centers, long-term care facilities, and private practices.
+Students engage in clinical practice every semester throughout the program and graduate with 25 hours of clinical observation and at least 375 hours of direct supervised clinical practice across a variety of settings, including schools, early intervention programs, hospitals, rehabilitation centers, long-term care facilities, and private practices.

 Why choose SEU’s Speech-Language Pathology program?